luerhard/academic-pandoc/main.md

 If you are going to use a passage of Lorem Ipsum, you need to be sure there isn't anything embarrassing hidden in the middle of text. ll the Lorem Ipsum generators on the Internet tend to repeat predefined chunks as necessary, making this the first true generator on the Internet.
 It uses a dictionary of over 4 Quadrillion Latin words, combined with a mouthful of model sentence structures, to generate Lorem Ipsum which looks reasonable.
-The generated Lorem Ipsum is therefore always free from repetition, injected humour, or non-characteristic words etc.
+The generated Lorem Ipsum is therefore always free from repetition, injected humour, or non-characteristic words etc\footnote{This is a second footnote}.

 I can only believe that what goes here will be RED.
 And this is green? see appendix {@ap:B}